 Anda: Not having enough money to travel.

 TA: What's a travel scam travelers should be wary of?

-Anda: There is a great deal of travel scams around.
-The one that we experienced ourselves was Buenos Aires, when we tried to pay our cab driver.
+Anda: There are a great deal of travel scams around.
+The one that we experienced ourselves was in Buenos Aires, when we tried to pay our cab driver.
 We handed him a 100 peso bill.
 He took it, looked inside his bag and then turned and gave it back to us saying he had no change for it.
-We searched our pockets and managed to came up with the right change.
+We searched our pockets and managed to come up with the right change.
 The next day, when we wanted to use that bill at a store, we discovered it was fake.

 TA: Which country has surprisingly good food?
 (And what are some good things to eat there?)